 The town's first gentlemen's service organization began in 1922.
 Edwin Bemis and twenty others applied to Rotary International for a charter, but didn't really expect a favorable reply.
 Rotary was still known as a "big city" organization then.
 To their surprise, charter number 1282 was granted, and Littleton became the first in a wave of "little towns" to be so-honored.
 The Women's Christian Temperance Union was active in town, but Littleton held out until Congress officially put the country on the wagon in 1920.

 One other organization, one which cast its shadow across Littleton in the 1920s, was the Ku Klux Klan.
-In 1922, borrowing the new techniques of the advertising age, the Klan "went public", so to speak, sending 2,000 recruiters across the country spreading a message of law and order, sanctity of the family and the races, and "100% Americanism", throughout our nation's history a euphemism for being anti-immigrant, especially Catholics.
+In 1922, borrowing the new techniques of the advertising age, the Klan "went public", so to speak, sending 2,000 recruiters across the country spreading their now discredited message of white nationalism.
 They signed up anyone with an axe to grind with corrupt government and real or imagined enemies among their neighbors, and who had $10.
 Membership swelled to a reported 4,000,000 nationwide, with some 20,000 in the Denver metro area.
 The hook locally was corrupt cops and bootlegging; crosses were burned in the yards of two white Littleton couples who were living together but not married.
 A mass initiation of 1,000 members was held atop South Table Mountain in Golden, with a sixty foot tall cross burning that was visible for 100 miles.
 Klan members were elected mayor of Denver, Colorado Senator and Colorado Governor in the late 1920s.
 But the reign was short, as Klan electees and appointees had not a clue as to how to run government, and soon found themselves caught in the same, and worse, corrupting traps as those they replaced.
 By 1930, the Klan virtually ceased to exist in Colorado and in most of the nation.

 Hicks, Dave.
 Littleton From the Beginning.
 Denver: Egan Printing , 1975.